System Design Space

 easy

-Design approaches are most useful when you treat them as a map of decisions rather than a collection of isolated patterns: that makes it easier to see whether the real bottleneck is scale, reliability, data, or the cost of a trade-off.
+Design approaches are most useful when you treat them as a map of decisions rather than a collection of isolated patterns.
+That makes it easier to see whether the real bottleneck is scale, reliability, data, or the cost of the chosen solution.

-This overview organizes the section around the main architectural levers of system design: scaling, data management, traffic routing, resilience, asynchrony, and quick estimation, so the later chapters read as connected parts of one model instead of disconnected topics.
+This overview organizes the section around the main architectural levers: scaling, data, traffic routing, resilience, asynchronous interaction, and quick estimation.
+As a result, the later chapters read as connected parts of one model instead of disconnected topics.

 Practical value of this chapter

-Build a compact view of architecture strategies and tie each one to product type, team maturity, and delivery constraints.
+Build a compact view of architecture strategies and tie each one to product type, team maturity, and the shape of the constraints.

-Plan how architecture should adapt as load grows so early design choices do not become long-term constraints.
+Plan how the architecture should adapt as load grows so early choices do not become long-term traps.

-Show a clear thinking flow in interviews: context, options, choice, risks, and next evolution step.
+Show a clear reasoning flow in interviews: context, options, choice, risks, and the next evolution step.

 Start